alexvoss/torshi-examples/README.md

 # Torshi Demos

-a collection of small projects that demonstrate the use of [Torshi] (in stealth mode at the moment) in a BDD practice.
-Will be extended to show rights-driven development and caring design.
-More on that later.
+a collection of small projects that demonstrate the use of [Torshi] (in stealth mode at the moment) in practice.
+At the moment, the focus is on translating Torshi specs into BDD specs written in Gherkin.
+Future examples will elaborate the use of Torshi specs as a means to practice rights-driven development and caring design.

 [Torshi]: https://github.com/alexvoss/torshi